MLCL-SYSU/FairMVBandit/README.md

-The full version of the IEEE Transactions on Vehicular Technology (TVT) journal paper titled "Fair and Risk-Averse Worker Selection in Mobile Crowdsourcing via Mean-Variance Bandits."
+The full version of the paper titled "Fair and Risk-Averse Worker Selection in Mobile Crowdsourcing via Mean-Variance Bandits."